BradleyArnott/gforces-assistant/README.md

 ## Release Notes ##

+### 1.0.7
+- Added jira styles for the project dashboard and a button to easily reach the top navigation backend of V10

 ### 1.0.6
 - Added Page ID area, so you can see what the unique specifier on each given page